vitessio/website/content/en/docs/16.0/user-guides/migration/move-tables.md

 to copy changes now applied to the moved tables in the target keyspace — `customer` and `corder` in the `customer` keyspace — back to the original source tables in the source `commerce` keyspace.
-This allows us to reverse or revert the cutover using the [`ReverseTraffic`](../../../reference/vreplication/movetables/#reversetraffic) subcommand, without data loss, even after we have started writing to the new `customer` keyspace.
+This allows us to reverse or revert the cutover using the [`ReverseTraffic`](../../../reference/vreplication/movetables/#reversetraffic) action, without data loss, even after we have started writing to the new `customer` keyspace.
 Note that the workflow for this reverse workflow is created in the original source keyspace and given the name of the original workflow with `_reverse` appended.
 So in our example where the `MoveTables` workflow was in the `customer` keyspace and called `commerce2customer`, the reverse workflow is in the `commerce` keyspace and called